tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The ability to improve result parameter storage size as part of a TaskRun without needing to have access to additional storage.
+The ability to improve Task Result storage size as part of a TaskRun without needing to have access to additional storage.

-Additionally this will help projects that wrap/abstract Tekton where users understand how to reference result parameters between tasks and dont have the ability to adjust a Task to retrieve from a storage path.
+Additionally this will help projects that wrap/abstract Tekton where users understand how to reference Task Results between tasks and dont have the ability to adjust a Task to retrieve from a storage path.

 ### Goals